Nicole-Reine Lepaute: Later mathematical accomplishments

-In 1759, Lalande became the Director of the Connaissance des Temps (Knowledge of the times), an astronomical almanach published by the Académie des Sciences, and he appointed Lepaute as his assistant.
+In 1759, Lalande became the Director of the Connaissance des Temps (Knowledge of the times), an astronomical almanac published by the Académie des Sciences, and he appointed Lepaute as his assistant.
 She did calculations from the computing plans Lalande prepared until 1774 and made various contributions to the almanac, including calculations on a 1762 comet, as well as a table of parallactic angles.

 Afterwards, she worked on Éphémerides, annual guides for astronomers and navigators.
-She calculated the position of Saturn for each day of the year from 1775 to 1784 for the seventh volume, published in 1774, and she calculated on her own the daily positions of the sun, the moon and the planets for the eighth volume (1785-1792, published 1784).
+She calculated the position of Saturn for each day of the year from 1775 to 1784 for the seventh volume, published in 1774, and she calculated on her own the daily positions of the Sun, the Moon and the planets for the eighth volume (1785-1792, published 1784).

-She also computed in 1762 the exact time of an annular solar eclipse that occurred on 1 April 1764 and published two maps under own name that showed the eclipse's extent: one over Europe, which showed the eclipse's transit in 15-minutes intervals, and one that detailed its successive phases over Paris.
+She also computed in 1762 the exact time of an annular solar eclipse that occurred on 1 April 1764 and published two maps under her own name that showed the eclipse's extent: one over Europe, which showed the eclipse's transit in 15-minutes intervals, and one that detailed its successive phases over Paris.